Charles Spencer-Churchill, 9th Duke of Marlborough

 Lieutenant-Colonel Charles Richard John Spencer-Churchill, 9th Duke of Marlborough (13 November 1871 – 30 June 1934), styled Earl of Sunderland until 1883 and Marquess of Blandford between 1883 and 1892, was a British soldier and Conservative politician, and a close friend of his first cousin Winston Churchill.
 He was often known as "Sunny" Marlborough after his courtesy title of Earl of Sunderland.

 Early life and education

-Born at Simla, British India, Marlborough was the only son of the then Marquess of Blandford (who succeeded as the 8th Duke of Marlborough in July 1883) and Lady Albertha Frances Anne, daughter of the 1st Duke of Abercorn.
+Born at Simla, British India, Marlborough was the only son of the then Marquess of Blandford (who succeeded as the 8th Duke of Marlborough in July 1883) and Lady Albertha Hamilton, daughter of the 1st Duke of Abercorn.
 He was a nephew of Lord Randolph Churchill and a first cousin of Sir Winston Churchill, with whom he had a close and lifelong friendship.
 He was educated at Winchester College and Trinity College, Cambridge.